FinalsClub/karmaworld/README.md

 Follow [Heroku's SSL setup](https://devcenter.heroku.com/articles/ssl-endpoint) to get SSL running on your server.

+You may set the `SSL_REDIRECT` environment variable to `true` to make KarmaNotes redirect insecure connections to secure ones.

 # Local Install

 KarmaNotes is a Heroku application.
 Download the [Heroku toolbelt](https://toolbelt.heroku.com/).